bcrowell/kcals/README.md

 ## Adding elevation data

-Many applications, such as mapmyrun, output GPS tracks in KML format but set all the altitude data to zero.
+Many applications, such as mapmyrun, output tracks in KML format but set all the altitude data to zero.
 To get around this, there are two options:

 (1) Run the KML file through the filter at